top of page

 Vives reserved his particular disapproval for Ovid whose “books of Love . . .a woman should beware, like as of serpents or snakes,” for they would lead a woman to “sin like Eve”.
 She should be kept away from such books by her father and friends, so that she could “by disuse, forget learning, if it can be done.
 For it is better to lack a good thing than to use it ill.”

-When you have recovered from reading that, pray, consider both why women’s reading material was so prescribed and the prospect of spending the rest of your life reading only religious texts, moral philosophies, precepts of daily life and a couple of ancient Greeks.
-My next post will reveal what happened when the Queen’s maids-of-honor were caught reading one of those forbidden books written by one of those “idle men”.
+When you have recovered from reading that, pray, consider both why women’s reading material was so prescribed and what the prospect of spending the rest of your life reading only religious texts, moral philosophies, rules for daily life and a couple of ancient Greeks would make you do!

-If you liked this post, use the buttons below to share!
+If you liked this post, please use the buttons to let others know.

 bottom of page